 Jane Honoroff, LICSW, MSW (Simmons), has been a practitioner in the mental health and social work field since 1969 and a mediator since 1984.
 She is a founding partner in The Mediation Group (TMG).
 Jane also conducts a private psychotherapy practice.

 Jane’s experience in the mental health field covers a broad range of delivery systems.
 She spent a number of years at the Somerville Mental Health Clinic working on a child abuse treatment team.
 In addition, she has worked in Boston area hospitals providing in-patient psychiatric and medical social work services.
-She continues to provide supervision to social work clinicians and students and has conducted weekly consultations to advocates at Greater Boston Legal Services since 2000.
+She continues to provide supervision to social work clinicians and BU Social Work graduate students and has conducted weekly consultations to advocates at Greater Boston Legal Services since 2000.
 In 1989 Jane completed a certificate training by Dr. Jeffrey Mitchell in "Critical Incident Stress Debriefing" and has participated in numerous debriefings.

 Bringing skills from her clinical experience to mediation, Jane encourages parties to clarify their needs and interests, listen effectively and articulate feelings that bear on the case.
 In the process of reaching agreement, parties gain new perspective and establish respect for one another and themselves.
 This approach is especially useful in disputes where the long-term relationship of the parties must be maintained.

 Jane is a Diplomate with the National Association of Social Workers, a Certified Diplomate in Clinical Social Work with the American Board of Examiners and a member of the Association for Conflict Resolution.
 She received her M.S.W. from Simmons College Graduate School of Social Work in 1979.